FUB-HCC/hcds-winter-2020/assignments/A2_ReproducibilityWorkflow/xiyu/README.md

 <br/> In which year were the scored user traffics taken place.
 Extracted from timestamp parameter from original data in JSON file.
 * month:
 <br/> In which month were the scored user traffics taken place.
 Extracted from timestamp parameter from original data in JSON file.
 * pagecount_all_views: <br/> Pagecount traffics in all, including from desktop as well as from mobile.Accessed through pagecount API.
+May include scrawlers/spiders.
 * pagecount_desktop_views: <br/> Pagecount traffics from desktop as access-type.
+May include scrawlers/spiders.
 * pagecount_mobile_views: <br/> Pagecount traffics from mobile as access-type.
+May include scrawlers/spiders.
 * pageview_all_views: <br/> Pageview traffics in all, including from desktop as well as from mobile.Accessed through pageview API.
+Exclude from scrawlers/spiders.
 * pageview_desktop_views: <br/> Pageview traffics from desktop as access-type.
+Exclude from scrawlers/spiders.
 * pageview_mobile_views: <br/> Pageview traffics from mobile as access-type, including from mobile-web as well as from mobile-app (preprocessed before).
+Exclude from scrawlers/spiders.

 ## Data Analysis and Visualization